mirkobronzi/bert_reranker/README.md

 # Embedding-based Bert Re-Ranker

-## What is it
+## Repository info
-This repos contains the code to train/use a deep learning model which solves the following task: given a question `q` , and N candidate master questions `Q`, find the master question in `Q` that is semantically closer to `q`.
+This repository contains the code to train/use a deep learning model which solves the following task: given a question `q` , and N candidate master questions `Q`, find the master question in `Q` that is semantically closer to `q`.

 In short, this is done by using a model to embed the various questions (usually BERT), so that every question is represented by a vector.
-The a dot-product can be used to compute the similarity of the vectors/questions.
+Then a dot-product can be used to compute the similarity of the vectors/questions.

 ### Out-of-domain

-This repos also provide the code to spot out-of-domain (or outlier) questions.
+This repository also provide the code to spot out-of-domain (or outlier) questions.
 That is, if the the question `q` has no similar master question in `Q`, then the model will predict that `q` is an outlier.

 This is done using an outlier detector model.
-The process is basically a pipeline:
+So, putting everything together, the process is basically a pipeline:
  - run the outlier detector model.
 If `q` is an outlier, return this, otherwise
  - run the main model and find the closest element in `Q`, and return it.

+## Data

+The expected data format is a json file that is a dictionary with two components:
+`examples` and `passages`.

+### Examples

+An example is a user question that we want to match.
+The main important fields are:
+- `question`: which represent the user question.
+- `passage_id`: which is the id of the passage that is the best match for this example.

+### Passages

+A passage represent a master question (i.e., an element from the `Q` set - see above).
+It contains several information; the most important ones are:
+ - the `passage_id` (used as identifier)
+ - the `reference_type` - used to mark the passages as ID (in this case the `reference_type` starts with “faq”) or OOD (in this case the `reference_type` does not start with “faq”)
+ - the `section_headers`: the last element in this list represents the text of the master question.

+### Sources

+Both examples and passages have a `source` field.
+This is used to match an example to the possible passages.
+For example, if a user is direct to the FAQ Quebec website, only the passages that are from the FAQ Quebec website are considered as candidates.

+Thanks to this `source` field, we can handle multiple sources in our model.

+(more in details, have a single joint model that can serve more sources, instead of training a separate model per source)

 ## How to run